eunomia-bpf/nvbit-tutorial/tools/opcode_hist/README.md

 }
 ```

-The key differences from the basic instruction counter:

-1. We extract each instruction's opcode string using `i->getOpcode()`
-2. We maintain a map from opcode strings to numeric IDs
-3. We pass the opcode ID to the device function, allowing it to update the correct histogram slot
+The key differences from the basic instruction counter: we extract each instruction's opcode string using `i->getOpcode()`, maintain a map from opcode strings to numeric IDs, and pass the opcode ID to the device function, allowing it to update the correct histogram slot.

 ### 3. Result Reporting